-Consider the egg
+Consider egg nutrition

 Vilified for decades for its cholesterol and saturated fat content, the egg is experiencing a redemption of epic proportions as further research confirms it as one of the most high-powered nuggets of natural nutrition on the planet.
 The timing couldn’t be more fortuitous, as the popularity of raising hens for egg production is exploding.
 Let’s take a deeper dive into egg nutrition facts and look closely at this culturally ancient food.